shikha-16/Women-in-Technology/README.md

 ![Women in tech](https://raw.githubusercontent.com/shikha-16/private/master/documents/women-in-tech-discussion-highlights.webp?token=AQH6EWMTEXZ5TIPD6XFB44C7IEFBW)

+A comprehensive report on [Women in Technology](https://github.com/shikha-16/private/blob/master/documents/women-in-tech-report-infographic.pdf) by pwc UK
 If you want to explore the world of Computer Science, this is the place to be!
 Explore the contents of this repository by going through the table of contents given below. :sparkles: